Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

-When it comes to bobbin storage I have two solutions.
+When it comes to bobbin storage I have two main handy solutions.
 If I know I’ll be sewing with the same thread colors for a while, I prepare those spools, I wind the bobbins, sometimes multiple bobbins per spool if the project is big and attach the bobbins to the spool as seen in the photo above.
 This works great for thread and bobbin storage!
 I’ll highlight the exact steps in the step by step description below.

 Most times though I simply use a toe separator to store my bobbins, so this is my second solution.
 Honestly I prefer this option, to me it not only looks better but the bobbins are tightly stored so the thread never unwinds.
 The toe separators are cheap and if you find some with glitter as mine, they’ll add a nice dose of cuteness to your sewing room.